jaydenhooper/machine-learning-algorithms/README.md

 (b) (iii)
 We expect the accuracy of the test set to increase after pruning.
 The whole purpose of pruning is to generalize better to unseen data.

+### Perceptron

+(a) I would argue the perceptron found a correct set of weights.
+The accuracy of the perceptron on the training data is 0.8476 (4dp) for a 70%/30% split (training/testing).
+This is a decent result, as it is better than the baseline accuracy of 0.8.
+It did not change between different runs.

+(b) The perceptron is trying to minimize the error in the training data so it will be heavily biased toward this data.
+Hence, using the same data to measure the performance of the perceptron, will not give us a good indication of how well the perceptron will perform on unseen data.